annasiwiecka/annasiwiecka/README.md

 get commercial experience as Python Developer.
 I have been learning for almost a year and I did my own project which I insist on checking it out.
 This project is in my repository [Task-Management-for-Remote-Teams](https://github.com/annasiwiecka/Task-Management-for-Remote-Teams)

 ## 🛠 Skills
-Python, Django, SQL, JavaScript, HTML, CSS,  Linux, basics of Bash
+Python, Django, SQL, PostgreSQL, JavaScript, HTML, CSS, Linux, basics of Bash

 ## Other